Personalized Interpretable Classification: Experiment

 \subsubsection{The dataset}

 We conduct the experimental study on 16 public datasets.
 More precisely, 14 data sets are obtained from the UCI repository \cite{UCI}, COMPAS is a variant of the ProPublica recidivism dataset\footnote{https://www.propublica.org/datastore/dataset/compas-recidivism-risk-score-data-and-analysis} and heloc is from Fair Isaac Corporation (FICO) dataset \cite{FICO}.
 The detailed characteristics of these data sets are summarized in Table \ref{tbl:dataset}.
 A pre-processing procedure is employed to discretize numerical values into categorical ones.
 That is, the equal width method is used to split the $j$th numeric feature values into $g_j$ groups, where $g_j$ is a user-specified parameter.
 This parameter is set to be 10 on german and adult, and it is fixed to be 5 on the other datasets.
+When running CART and RF, we use the original numeric futures without discretization in order to obtain better performance for these two methods.

+We repeat the 5-fold cross-validation procedure 5 times to compute the average accuracy values as the performance indicators for predictivity.
+In addition, in order to finish the experiments in an acceptable time slot, $maxL$ parameter in PIC is set to be 2 on adult, 3 on heloc and mushroom, 4 on german, and 5 on nursery.
+For all remaining data sets, the $maxL$ parameter is fixed to be 100.
+Since DR-Net and BRS can only handle binary classification problems, we employ the one-versus-one (OVO) strategy to accomplish the multi-class classification task on car and nursery.
+That is, we construct $C(C-1)/2$ classifiers for each pair of classes and the final predicted class label will be determined by the voting result from the $C(C-1)/2$ classifiers.